 Are you pleased you’ve persuaded agencies to agree to very low fees?
 Or very advantageous terms (long rebate period, delayed payment etc.)?
 Don’t be: that puts your firm at a disadvantage compared with their other clients (perhaps your competitors?) who will get more of their time and better candidates.
 Also the best executive recruitment consultancies, who have more attractive business elsewhere, won’t sign up.
 So make sure your terms are no lower than ‘average’ and give serious consideration to paying a premium rate in order to ensure you get agencies’ full attention and focus.

-Prism has won the “Top Management Consultancy Recruiter Award” for the past 10 years based on “outstanding feedback”.
+Prism has won the “Top Management Consultancy Recruiter Award” ten consecutive years based on “outstanding feedback”.
 For more information on optimising your engagement with recruitment suppliers, or to discuss current or future recruitment please contact Chris Sale, Managing Director, Prism Executive Recruitment [email protected] or visit www.prismrecruitment.com